kitman20022002/front-end/js/closures.md

 - Match Two Conditoions
     - **function bundled together**
     - **references** to its **surrounding state** (references to its surrounding state in JS = lexical environment)
+- Benfits
-- Benfits: Closure gives you access to an outer function’s scope from an inner function
+    - Closure gives you access to an outer function’s scope from an inner function

 ## Description